 Long recognized as a force in popular culture and media, Millennials are increasingly asserting themselves as they age into the full-time workforce.
 But this burgeoning independent population is different from their older counterparts in several distinct ways.

 As of 2015, this group surpassed Baby Boomers to become the second largest independent worker generation after Generation X. Already the largest generation in the overall workforce, the Millennials currently make up 30% of the total independent population and will likely pass Gen X and become the largest independent worker generation within the next 2 years.
+Here are 7 traits and facts that help explain the rise of Millennial Independents:

 Full-Time Millennials (21 to 35 in our 2015 State of Independence report) have grown from 1.9 million in 2011 to 5.35 in 2015, a nearly three-fold increase, surging from just 12% of the full-time independent workforce in 2011 to 30% in 2015.
 Millennials are attracted to independent work for a variety of reasons.